 What happens during a deep tissue massage?

 Before a deep tissue massage, you will discuss your problem areas with your therapist.
-A deep tissue massage can be full-body or focus only on one area.
-You will begin lying on your back or stomach, under a sheet.
-It’s up to you to what level you undress.
+A deep tissue massage can be full-body or focused only on one area.
+You will begin lying on your back or stomach and under a sheet.
+It’s up to you to determine your level of undress.

 You should expect a fair amount of soreness in the days following your deep tissue massage.
-Your therapist may recommend treating with ice, heat, or stretching.
+Your therapist may recommend treating with:

 - Find the right massage therapist.
 Look for a therapist who specifically identifies the massage type you’re interested in as part of their practice and background.
 If necessary, look for someone trained to treat a particular condition, such as sports injuries, fibromyalgia, arthritis, or pregnancy.
 Also check if the therapist is licensed or certified according to state requirements.